 Freemasons, of all faiths, who have been Master Masons for at least four weeks can apply for membership of any Chapter, but must be proposed, seconded and balloted for by the members of the Chapter to which they seek admission.
 The interval between becoming a Master Mason and his exaltation into a Chapter is however a matter for each individual, and will largely depend on his circumstances and readiness for its teachings.
 Early application however, ensures a greater opportunity to participate in the work and to understand its teachings.

-At the end of the year 2013, in this Province of Warwickshire we have 63 Chapters, meeting at 18 different locations with a total of 1300 Companions who subscribe to membership of one or more Chapters.
+At the beginning of 2020, in this Province of Warwickshire we have 54 Chapters, meeting at 18 different locations with a total of 1,150 Companions who subscribe to membership of one or more Chapters.
 Worldwide there are probably in excess of 1.0 million Royal Arch Companions.

 The word Companion is derived from two Latin terms “cum” meaning “with” in the sense of being together, and “panis” meaning “bread”.
 Someone with whom you shared your bread was one who could be trusted with your life, and it suggests a higher affinity than that of a Brother.
 It is a particularly apt description of a member of the Royal Arch, who has a duty to support and encourage his Companions and attain a high standard of conduct in his personal life.